 Facilitated by: Cameron Bove

-Facilitated by Cameron Bove, Monday Scholars is a weekly program from September 29 to November 24.
+Facilitated by Cameron Bove, Monday Scholars is a weekly program from February 2 to March 16.
 Monday Scholars offers the best of two worlds: online learning and classroom discussion.
 Each week, a new lecture topic will be watched and discussed.
 All participants need to do is come ready to engage their minds and participate in discussion.
 There are no required homework assignments, log-ins, or other commitments.
 Light refreshments will be served.
 Space is limited.
 Registration is required.

-About the Professor: Kermit Roosevelt
+About the Professors: